codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 #### Map source account

-The second step to complete the setup of the lender’s account in the accounting software is to create a representation of the source account.
-This is achieved by mapping the source account without assigning a target account.
+To complete the setup, create a representation of the source account in the accounting software.
+Use the [Create bank feed account mapping](/lending-api#/operations/create-bank-account-mapping) endpoint to achieve this, mapping the source account without assigning a target account.
+This will create a target account automatically.
-When no target account is specified, one will be created automatically.

 <Tabs>